Women in Translation: A Celebratory Reading List!

 August is Women in Translation Month!
-Publishers and booksellers are backing a campaign started by women translators to celebrate the work of the few women writers who make it into English translation—depressing figures show that only around a quarter of English translations are female-authored books.
+Publishers and booksellers are backing a campaign started by women translators to celebrate the work of the few women writers who make it into English translation—figures show that only around a quarter of English translations are authored by women.

-The campaign originally started as an effort to highlight translated fiction, but Verso's #WITMonth reading list celebrates our publications by women who are leading thinkers and writers in non-fiction fields, ranging from journalism in Turkey and Mexico, to psychoanalysis, feminism, political theory and literary and film studies!
+Verso's #WITMonth reading list celebrates our publications by women who are leading thinkers and writers in fiction and non-fiction fields, ranging from experimental fiction to journalism in Turkey and Mexico, to psychoanalysis, feminism and political theory.

 In a radical new reading of Samuel Beckett, Pascale Casanova argues that Beckett's reputation rests on a pervasive misreading of his oeuvre, which neglects entirely the literary revolution he instigated.
 Reintroducing the historical into the heart of this body of work, Casanova provides an arresting portrait of Beckett as radically subversive—doing for writing what Kandinsky did for art—and in the process presents the key to some of the most profound enigmas of Beckett's writing.